Convergence rates for the Heavy-Ball continuous dynamics for non-convex optimization, under Polyak-\L ojasiewicz condition: Introduction

 Indeed the dynamical system \eqref{DSGD} has been widely studied in the optimization literature, due to the fact that under suitable assumptions on the function $F$, the solution-trajectory satisfies the minimization property:

-This approach has been especially fruitful to study convergence properties of discrete accelerated first order algorithms \cite{attouch2018fast,apidopoulos2017convergence,apidopoulos2020convergence}.
-As it is shown in \cite{polyak1964}, for strongly convex functions, system \eqref{DSGD} leads to some linear rates of convergence for $F(x(t))-\min F$, which can be faster, depending on the strong convexity parameter, than those associated to the trajectory of the first order \emph{gradient flow} system \(\dot{x}(t) +\nabla F(x(t))=0\) (see \cite{polyak1963gradient}).
+This approach has been especially fruitful to study convergence properties of discrete accelerated first order algorithms \cite{attouch2018fast,apidopoulos2017convergence,apidopoulos2021convergence}.
+As it is shown in \cite{polyak1964some}, for strongly convex functions, system \eqref{DSGD} leads to some linear rates of convergence for $F(x(t))-\min F$, which can be faster, depending on the strong convexity parameter, than those associated to the trajectory of the first order \emph{gradient flow} system \(\dot{x}(t) +\nabla F(x(t))=0\) (see \cite{polyak1963gradient}).
 The purpose of this paper is to establish new convergence properties for the solutions of system \eqref{DSGD}.
 To the best of our knowledge, there are no results concerning the explicit convergence rates of the trajectories generated by the Heavy ball system \eqref{DSGD}, for objective functions satisfying the Polyak-\L ojasiewicz condition without convexity or uniqueness of the minimizer.
 In this paper we are addressing this issue and establish worst-case linear convergence rates for the objective function $F(x(t))-\min F$.
+In addition we extend some of these rates in the case of a convex, but not necessarily differentiable. function $F$.
 Polyak-Lojasiewicz condition is a relaxation of strong convexity, and has proven to be especially useful in obtaining linear convergence rates for several dynamical systems usually employed in optimization (see for example~\cite{bolte2007lojasiewicz,bolte2017error,Karimi2016,polyak1963gradient}), as also for training deep neural networks (see for example \cite{pmlr-v97-allen-zhu19a} and \cite{NEURIPS2019_fcdf25d6}).

 Systems as \eqref{DSGD} are closely linked with optimization algorithms, such as the heavy-ball algorithm, which are frequently used in various settings in optimization, machine learning and inverse problems.
 In many cases, the convergence properties of the continuous systems are inherited by their associated numerical schemes, i.e. algorithms.
-The last observation makes the study of continuous-in-time systems as \eqref{DSGD} very popular, since they can provide powerful insights and tools for the analysis of inertial first order methods \cite{attouch2018fast,attouch2019rate,su2016differential,apidopoulos2017convergence,apidopoulos2020convergence}.
+The last observation makes the study of continuous-in-time systems as \eqref{DSGD} very popular, since they can provide powerful insights and tools for the analysis of inertial first order methods \cite{attouch2018fast,attouch2019rate,su2016differential,apidopoulos2017convergence,apidopoulos2021convergence}.